andynemzek/riotjs/doc/compiler.md

 ### No transformation

-By default Riot uses a build-in transpiler that simply enables shorter ES6- stylish method signatures.
+By default Riot uses a built-in transpiler that simply enables shorter ES6- stylish method signatures.
 You can disable all transformation with `--type none`:

 ``` sh
 # no pre-processor